MiyuHmt/cheatsheet/javascript.md

 You can create a variable with no assignment.
 In this case the value of the variable is `undefined`.

 If you increment a `undefined` variable, you will receive the `NaN` error, `Not A Number`.
 Because you can't make an addition with an `undefined` variable.
 You must first initialize the variable.

+## Camel Case
+In JavaScript we use the `lower camel case` convention to name our variables.
+So the first word start with a lower case, the other ones with an upper case, like: `var greatPassword;`